 The Lease must contain a provision on behalf of the Vendor to pay the service charges in respect of unoccupied units in order to ensure that all services can be provided.
 Will the freehold then be transferred for a nominal consideration (not exceeding £100) to the Management Company?
 The Landlord must covenant to assume the management if the Management Company goes into liquidation or otherwise defaults in running the management scheme.
 Where service of notices and proceedings can be at the property demised please confirm that this can be amended to include simultaneous services at the Lessees’ solicitors’ offices where the Lessee from time to time is not resident in the UK - such solicitors may be varied by notice in writing to the Landlord from time to time but otherwise will be as previously specified.
 Please supply a car parking plan.

-I've recently found out that there is a flying freehold issue on a house I put an offer in last month in what should have been a quick, chain free conveyancing.
+I've recently found out that there is a flying freehold element on a property I put an offer in two weeks back in what should have been a straight forward, chain free conveyancing.
 Bulwell is where the house is located.
-Can you shed any light on this issue?
+What do you suggest?